 Animal Concern Cumbria is a registered charity operating throughout Cumbria.
 The charity was founded in 1982.
-A committee of elected trustees are responsible for the overall management of the charity whilst the individual branches assume responsibility for local rescue, fostering, homing and fundraising activities.
+See our History for more information.

 - To help neglected or unwanted animals and to arrange for the provision of good homes for them;